Affordability, Efficiency, and Effectiveness (AEE)

 Treat cost and schedule as part of the design-capabilities trade space, just like size, weight, power, security, throughput, and other engineering parameters.
 Understand user expectations/targets for total system cost, particularly unit procurement and sustainment costs for systems with large quantities to be installed or fielded.
 Assess the ability of the chosen design to meet these targets.

 Understand and document all system interfaces, interoperability requirements, dependencies on other systems, programs, and resources, and assess their associated risk as it would impact the program.
 The interfaces and dependencies of capabilities from independent, yet associated, efforts can be a big contributor to cost due to schedule mismatches, reworking of misunderstood interface exchanges, increased complexity in testing, etc. Include consideration of these tasks and dependencies in the technical and cost baselines along with the operational utility/value of the interfaces, dependencies, and interoperability.
-Various crown jewel and map-to-mission techniques can be used to help accomplish this.
+Various crown jewels and map-to-mission techniques can help you accomplish this.
 These techniques are frequently used for cyber mission assurance assessments and are equally valuable to these AEE analyses.

 Manage affordability as a key risk parameter in the contractor's system development effort.
 Use periodic design reviews to ensure that each component of the system is on track from a risk perspective (technical, cost, and schedule) to meet functional, performance, and interface requirements.
 Monitor design change for impacts to production and sustainment costs.